Wisconsin Alum will Coach Outside Linebackers for Fighting Illini

 Photos from Illinois football signing day on Feb.
 1, 2012.
 (Mark Jones and Derek Neal)

-Tim Salem is in his second season at Illinois as the running backs coach and special teams coordinator.
+Tim Salem spent three seasons at Illinois as the special teams coordinator.
+He also coached running backs in 2012 and 2013.
 He was hired in January 2012 as part of Tim Beckman's first staff at Illinois.

-Salem came to Illinois from Central Florida, where he helped guide the Knights to four bowls in eight seasons.
+Salem came to Illinois from UCF, where he helped guide the Knights to four bowls in eight seasons.
 Most recently, he spent three seasons as the Knights' tight ends coach and special teams coordinator.
 Salem served the previous five years as UCF's offensive coordinator.